wedg-codes-useless-stuff/the-browser-nuker/README.md

-# the-browser-nuker
+# THE BROWSER NUKER
-nuke your browser with about:blank tabs
+nuke your browser with <about:blank:> tabs